• Skip to main content

 No number of going through your resume is ever too much.
 Or too enough.

 Proofread your resume.
 Read over and over again until you are sure there are no grammatical errors.
-When you are done, you could give a guidance counsellor or a family me never to read and critique while you make corrections.
+When you are done, you could give a guidance counselor or a family me never to read and critique while you make corrections.

 Resume writing tip: